tyzippy/edx-documentation/en_us/shared/students/SFD_content_availability.rst

 At the top of the outline is a **Start Course** option if you have never accessed the course, or a **Resume Course** option if you have already accessed the course.
 Select **Start Course** to go to the first section of the course, or select any part of the course to jump to it.
-Click **Resume Course** to jump to the part of the course that you last completed.
+Select **Resume Course** to jump to the part of the course that you last completed.

 .. note::
   When you complete a part of a course, a green check mark is visible on the